 During the pre-generic phase, when prices were similar, the annual growth of branded atorvastatin (the more potent agent) exceeded branded simvastatin, suggesting that prescribing decisions were based on potency (Figure 3 and Table 3).
-In post-generic simvastatin market phase, the availability of the less expensive generic simvastatin reduced the utilisation trend of all strengths of Zocor® and low doses Lipitor® (Table 3).
+In the post-generic simvastatin market phase, the availability of the less expensive generic simvastatin reduced the utilisation trend of all strengths of Zocor® and low doses Lipitor® (Table 3).
 Internationally, financial incentives result in governments promoting prescribing of medicines by international non-proprietary name to encourage utilisation of generics.[44-48] In England NICE guidance recommended prescribing statins with the lowest acquisition cost and the availability of the lower price generic simvastatin compared to other statins, resulted in the complete substitution of branded simvastatin, and to a lesser extent, low dose of branded atorvastatin with generic simvastatin (Figure 2).
 This reflects the findings from utilisation studies of statins in Scotland and Sweden where simvastatin had the majority of market share (63% and 83% respectively).[35, 42] The growth in utilisation of generic simvastatin 40mg (Figure 3 and Table 3) prior to the availability of generic atorvastatin is in line with NICE technology appraisal guidance TA94 (2006) that recommended statins for primary prevention of cardiovascular disease and guideline CG67 (in 2008) that recommend simvastatin 40 as a first line treatment.[27, 13] Interestingly changes in the utilisation of low cost generic simvastatin occurred before the publication of these policies (Table 1 and Figure 2).
 This suggests that the prescribing decisions during this phase were based on price rather than potency.
 Interestingly, the growth of high dose branded atorvastatin (40mg and 80) also increased (Table 3), as the price of these doses reduced (Table 2).
 Despite the fact that rosuvastatin was more potent than other statins,[49] with a modestly lower price than branded atorvastatin, its utilisation was limited (Figure 2).
 This implies that either cost reductions were not sufficient or that the perceived lack of safety data on long-term use inhibited prescribers.[50]

-In the post-generic atorvastatin market phase from 2012 and the availability of generic atorvastatin at prices similar to generic simvastatin, the statins market reverted to the pattern seen in the pre-generic phase.
-Generic atorvastatin entirely replaced branded atorvastatin (Lipitor)® and to less extent generic simvastatin, to became the market dominant in 2015 (Figures 2, 3 and Table 3).
+In the post-generic atorvastatin market phase from 2012 and following the availability of generic atorvastatin at prices similar to generic simvastatin, the statins market reverted to the pattern seen in the pre-generic phase.
+Generic atorvastatin entirely replaced branded atorvastatin (Lipitor)® and to a lesser extent generic simvastatin, to became market dominant in 2015 (Figures 2, 3 and Table 3).
 This result was also in line with revised NICE guideline CG 181 (in 2014) [31] that recommended the use of atorvastatin in primary and secondary prevention of cardiovascular diseases and key clinical trials, IDEAL [51] TNT [52] and PROVE-IT-TIMI22 [53] which all identified an effect of high-dose atorvastatin in secondary care prevention.
-Similar to the pattern of use of generic simvastatin the utilisation of generic atorvastatin started to increase before the publication of this guidance.
-This suggests that when price is not a factor, potency was influencing prescribing decisions (Figure 2) and subsequently supported by a change in national guidance.
+Similarly to generic simvastatin the utilisation of generic atorvastatin started to increase before the publication of this guidance.
+This suggests that when price was not a factor, potency was influencing prescribing decisions (Figure 2).

 Interestingly, the segmented regression analysis also showed that with the availability of generic versions of statins, the utilisation of higher doses increased.
 Before 2003, Zocor 20mg had the highest annual growth, but with the availability of generic simvastatin, 40mg doses had the highest growth (Table 3).
 This is confirmed in Table 4 which shows the average strength of statins prescribed following the marketing of generic simvastatin and atorvastatin increased significantly.
 This elevation of the average strength of prescribed statins indicates that higher doses with increased potency were chosen.
 This finding reinforces the hypothesis that potency and unit cost were the key influencing factors for choosing statins.